AutomateSecOps/EDgaR-Utility/README.md

 - Respond,
 - and Recover.

 Governance creates a framework taliored to support the organization's critical mission.
 To ensure daily operations in the event of a cyber incident, business continuity plans, infosec policies and standards are created for resiliency.
-Risk management provides a means to manage business risk.
+Cyber risk management provides a means to manage business risk.
 Compliance is the means to ensure adherence to the infosec standards and policies.

 To assit with IT departments with EDR compliance, my teammate and I created a web form where an IT admin or infosec analyst, who does not have access to the CrowdStrike console, can upload a csv with hostnames to check to see if the host is present in the CrowdStrike Falcon platform.